andrewcurioso/huginn/SCENARIO.SPECIFICATION.md

 #### Upgrading a scenario

-1. Hugann checks for scenario updates every 24 hours
+1. Huginn checks for scenario updates every 24 hours
 2. The user is prompted with updates to install and presented with change logs
 3. The new package is downloaded
 4. The signature is verified and checked against the public key from the original install